Spacetimes with no position drift: Comparison with the results of Refs. [4, 7]

 HP's condition P5, i.e., ${\rm d} \omega = 0$ for $\omega$ given by (\ref{7.2}), is satisfied nearly trivially for the subcase of the Stephani metric given by (\ref{7.13}) -- (\ref{7.15}).
 To see this, one must use $\theta = - 3 / F$, $\dot{u}_0 = 0$, $\dot{u}_I = - V,_{tI} / V,_t + V,_I / V$, $I = 1, 2, 3$, and (\ref{7.10}).

-\section{Comparison with the results of Refs. \cite{KrBo2011},\cite{Kras2011}}
+\section{Comparison with the results of Refs.
+[4, 7]}

-In Ref. \cite{KrBo2011} the zero-drift condition (called there the condition for repeatable light paths) was that all light rays sent from any fixed comoving emitter to any fixed comoving observer intersect the same set of intermediate world lines of cosmic matter.
-In the language of Ref. \cite{KoKo2018} and of Sec. \ref{posdrift}, this requirement means that the world lines of cosmic matter lie in the surfaces $P_2$ tangent to the observation time vector field $X^{\mu}$ and to the geodesic field $p^{\mu}$, and actually are everywhere tangent to the field $X^{\mu}$.
-The first of (\ref{3.7}) must hold at the initial point of every past-directed ray, the second of (\ref{3.7}) must hold all along that ray, while $u^{\mu}_{\cal O}$ and ${u^{\mu}_{\cal E}}$ coincide with the velocity vectors of the cosmic medium at ${\cal O}$ and ${\cal E}$, respectively.
+In the KB paper \cite{KrBo2011} the zero-drift condition (called there the condition for repeatable light paths) was that all light rays sent from any fixed comoving emitter to any fixed comoving observer intersect the same set of intermediate world lines of cosmic matter.
+This is clearly equivalent to HP's condition P2 (see Sec. \ref{Perlick}).
+Consequently, it is not surprising that the HP and KB criteria of zero drift applied to the Stephani metric selected the same subcase (\ref{7.13}) -- (\ref{7.15}), see Ref. \cite{Kras2011}.

-As shown in Ref. \cite{KoKo2018}, the vector $\delta_{\cal O} r^{\mu}$ is orthogonal to both the observer velocity field $u_{\cal O}^{\mu}$ and to the ray, so $p_{\mu} \delta_{\cal O} r^{\mu} = 0$.
-Consequently, if $\delta_{\cal O} r^A = 0$ in (\ref{3.15}) for all comoving emitter -- comoving observer pairs then $r^{\mu}$ remains tangent to $P_2$ for all observation times and along all rays.
-The condition $\delta_{\cal O} r^A = 0$ is thus seemingly equivalent to the condition of all light rays having repeatable paths.
-However, the criterion of zero drift in \cite{KrBo2011} made no use of any reference direction, so is insensitive to large-scale rotation of the whole Universe (like for example in the G\"{o}del metric \cite{Gode1949}).
-Actually, the requirement of repeatable light paths is equivalent to the HP \cite{HaPe1988} condition P2 in Sec. \ref{Perlick}.
-This was called relative parallax in Ref. \cite{GKoS2019}.
-This coincidence is confirmed by the fact that P2 applied to the Stephani metric (\ref{5.6}) -- (\ref{5.7}) leads to the same subcase (\ref{7.11}) -- (\ref{7.15}) as the condition for repeatable light paths discussed in Ref. \cite{KrBo2011}.
+In the language of Ref. \cite{KoKo2018} the KB = HP definitions mean that the world lines of cosmic matter lie in the surfaces $P_2$ tangent to the observation time vector field $X^{\mu}$ and to the geodesic field $p^{\mu}$, and actually are everywhere tangent to the field $X^{\mu}$.
+The first of (\ref{3.7}) must hold at the initial point of every past-directed ray, the second of (\ref{3.7}) must hold all along that ray.

-It is surprising that the seemingly weaker requirement of zero drift by the HP and KB definitions (no reference direction) has more restrictive consequences than the KK requirement: with the former, restrictions are implied on the Stephani metric functions, while with the latter the Stephani metric turns out to be drift-free in its full generality.
+The condition (\ref{4.5}) (which follows from (\ref{5.5}) via (\ref{4.1})), together with the requirement that the metric obeys the Einstein equations with a perfect fluid source, leads to the conclusion that the spacetime must be conformally flat.
+The conformally flat perfect fluid metrics are explicitly known, they are the Stephani metrics \cite{Step1967, Step2003}, see our Sec. \ref{conflat}.
+So, it was natural to verify whether the reverse implication also occurs.
+Indeed, it was proved in Sec. \ref{conflat} that the Stephani metric in its full generality obeys (\ref{5.5}), and then, in Appendix B, that it obeys (\ref{4.4}).
+But, as noted below (\ref{4.5}), Eq. (\ref{4.5}) is only a necessary condition for the absence of the drift in the KK sense -- it does not represent the whole information contained in (\ref{4.2}).
+The perfect fluid metric that is drift-free in the KK sense is the subcase of the Stephani solution given by (\ref{7.13}) -- (\ref{7.15}).